narrowtux/loppers/README.md

 :ok = Loppers.validate(quoted, whitelist: whitelist)
 ```

+## Features

+ * Ideally used in combination with `Code.string_to_quoted/2` to check for
+   nasty things in untrusted code.
+ * Operate against a whitelist, blacklist or a mix of both (blacklist > whitelist)
+ * Works with `alias` and `import` in the code (special handling for that in
+   the `Loppers.Walk` module)
+ * Returns the AST-Fragment (including the line number if your compiler provides it)
+   so you can add squiggly lines to the editor at the right place.

 ## Installation

 The package can be installed by adding `loppers` to your list of dependencies